 With children up and down the country throwing their school bags over their shoulder and teachers adding the final touches to the classroom displays… school’s back!

-As we prepare for our new training course "Improving Pupil Behaviour Management in Schools", taking place in London this October, we’ve collected some of the more notable figures surrounding disruptive behaviour in the classroom from various reports covered in The Guardian over the past few months.
+We’ve collected some of the more notable figures surrounding disruptive behaviour in the classroom from various reports over the past few months.

 There are various arguments that defend the exclusion of disruptive pupils, stating that those who are engaged and focused on their education will benefit from a healthier classroom culture - including better quality of teaching and a more inclusive learning environment.

 However, with research by the Institute for Public Policy Research (IPPR) showing that “more than half of children excluded from school have mental health problems”, surely there are better ways of dealing with disruptive students whilst keeping them in the classroom.